zhaoyul/aposd-vs-clean-code/README.md

 I also follow a simple rule about the length of names.
 The larger the scope of a function, the shorter its name should be.
 The private functions I extracted in this case live in very small scopes, and so have longish names.
 Functions like this are typically called from only one place, so there is no burden on the programmer to remember a long name for another call.

+**JOHN:**

+Names like `isTooHot` are totally fine by me.
+My concerns are about names like `isLeastRelevantMultipleOfLargerPrimeFactor`.

+It's interesting that as functions get smaller and narrower, you recommend longer names.
+What this says to me is that the interfaces for those functions are more complex, so it takes more words to describe them.
+Earlier in this discussion I said that when systems are decomposed into tiny functions the interfaces tend to get more complex.
+You disagreed at the time, but your recommendation here seems to support my view.

+**UB:**

-As for being hard to parse, that's a matter of practice.
+As for long names being hard to parse, that's a matter of practice.
 Code is full things that take practice to get used to.

+**JOHN:**

+I don't accept this.
+Code may be full of things that take practice to get used to, but that's a problem, not an excuse.
+Approaches that require more practice are worse than those that require less.
+If it's going to take a lot of work to get comfortable with the long names then there better be some compensating benefit; so far I'm not seeing that.
+It's not even clear to me that practice will make the names easier to digest.

+**UB:**

 As for the meaning of "leastRelevant", that's a much larger problem that you and I will encounter shortly.
 It has to do with the intimacy that the author has with the solution, and the reader's lack of that intimacy.

 **JOHN:**

-I have no problem with names like `isTooHot`; I was talking about names like `isLeastRelevantMultipleOfLargerPrimeFactor`.
-You didn't answer my question: why is it better to use names like this, rather than shorter names augmented with descriptive comments?
+You still haven't answererd my question: why is it better to use super-long names rather than shorter names augmented with descriptive comments?

+**UB:**

+*Your answer goes here.*

 **JOHN:**